-When you exercise a diet low in carbs, your body produces less insulin.
-So decreased insulin levels results in increased energy levels.
+When you exercise on a low carb diet, your body produces less insulin.
+So decreased insulin levels result in increased energy levels.
 It also increases your focus due to high fat intake.

-Excess fat is closely linked to type 2 diabetes, pre diabetes and metabolic syndrome.
-Diabetes is characterized by changes in metabolism, high blood sugar and impaired insulin function.
-Since Keto diet helps you to lose weight fast, so it’s great for people with diabetes.
+Excess fat is closely linked to type 2 diabetes, pre-diabetes, and metabolic syndrome.
+Diabetes is characterized by changes in metabolism, high blood sugar, and impaired insulin function.
+Since the Keto diet helps you to lose weight fast, so it’s great for people with diabetes.

 The diet is currently being used to treat several types of cancer and slow tumor growth.

 Research has shown that the keto diet can cause massive reductions in seizures in epileptic children.